Electric cars & pollution: facts and figures

 Fact: Electric vehicles are a part of the bigger picture when solving the climate crisis

 Having said that, electric vehicles will play a part in stabilising the grid thanks to smart charging and, most importantly, vehicle-to-grid solutions.
-On the one hand, smart charging makes it possible to find the optimal time to recharge when the demand on the grid is lower.
-V2G technology, on the other hand, turns electric cars into batteries on wheels by making it possible to transfer the energy stored in batteries back to the grid.
+Smart charging makes it possible to find the optimal time to recharge when the demand on the grid is lower.
+V2G technology takes it one step further and turns electric cars into batteries on wheels by making it possible to transfer the energy stored in batteries back to the grid when necessary.
+This becomes especially interesting with the growth of renewable energies as their production tends to fluctuate.

 (Good) change is around the corner

 What all studies tell us is that the increase in popularity of EVs is a good thing.
-What’s more, with electric cars getting closer and closer to reaching price parity with ICEs every day (by 2025, we expect 1 in 5 new vehicles sold is going to be electric), we expect the electric vehicle trend only to keep expanding.
+What’s more, with electric cars already reaching price parity with ICEs in specific use cases such as company fleets and with 1 in 4 new cars sold in Europe being electric, we expect the electric vehicle trend to keep expanding.

 New content alerts